-The origami crane is one of the most popular paper folding projects of all time.
-It is often the project that beginning paper folders want to learn how to make once they decide they are interested in origami.
+The origami crane is one of the most celebrated paper folding projects of all time.
+It's often the first project that beginning paper folders learn how to make once they decide they're interested in origami.

 01 of 09

 Gather Your Supplies

 To fold a traditional origami crane, you will need a square sheet of origami paper.
 If you do not have a lot of origami experience, start with larger papers.
 Smaller sheets are hard to work with because of the detail required in folding the steps of the crane.